dr-schlange/nallely-midi/docs/main.md

 ### Pre-defined MIDI Devices

 Nallely knows a first version of configuration for the Korg NTS-1, as well as a kind of dedicated configuration for the Akai MPD32.
 Those devices comes with a specific configuration.
 If your device is setup differently, it's necessary to change the configuration.
-Currently the only way to do it is to modifying it in Python, but a YAML-based configuration is planned, with preset-loading is planned (just a matter of work, nothing blocking beside time to do it right now).
+Depending on how you declared your device in the first place:
+* if you wrote the configuration in pure Python, you need to modify the Python code directly to change the CC values and sections,
+* if you generated the Python API code for your device from a CSV or YAML configuration, you need to adapt the CSV/YAML configuration and generate the code again (see sections below).

 Here is how to start the NTS-1 device, or any `MidiDevice` based device: